-Sources: Lieberman front-runner for FBI post
+Lieberman front-runner for FBI post, Trump says

 - Lieberman and Trump met Wednesday at the White House

-Washington (CNN)Former Sen. Joe Lieberman is the leading contender to be named FBI director, a senior administration official and two other sources told CNN on Thursday.
+Washington (CNN)Former Sen. Joe Lieberman is President Donald Trump's top pick to be nominated as FBI director, Trump said Thursday.

-One of the sources said President Donald Trump found the Democrat-turned-independent "agreeable" after meeting with him.
-The source had the impression it is "highly likely" the President was close to making it official.
+Speaking to reporters while meeting with Colombian President Juan Manuel Santos, Trump said he is "very close" to choosing a new FBI director to replace James Comey.
+And asked if Lieberman, the Democrat-turned-independent senator from Connecticut was his top pick, Trump said yes.

-Trump told television anchors at a lunch Thursday that he was close to making his decision.
+Trump met with Lieberman Wednesday and found him "agreeable," a source said.

-The former Connecticut senator was Al Gore's vice presidential nominee in 2000
+Lieberman was Democrat Al Gore's vice presidential nominee in 2000 and unsuccessfully ran for the Democratic presidential nomination in 2004.

 But Lieberman, 75, is not necessarily popular with Democrats.
 He lost to a Senate primary challenger in 2006 and only retained his seat after he switched his party to independent.
-He also backed Republican Sen. John McCain's presidential bid in 2008 over that of former President Barack Obama, speaking at the Republican National Convention that year.
+He also backed Republican Sen. John McCain's presidential bid in 2008 over Barack Obama, speaking at the Republican National Convention that year.

 Since leaving the Senate, Lieberman has been a senior counsel at the New York law firm Kasowitz, Benson, Torres & Friedman LLP and serves on a number of boards.